 The tax consequences to you of an investment in common units will depend in part on your own tax circumstances.
-For a discussion of the principal federal income tax considerations associated with our operations and the purchase, ownership and disposition of units, see "Income Tax Considerations" beginning on page 30 of the accompanying prospectus.
+For a discussion of the principal federal income tax considerations associated with our operations and the purchase, ownership and disposition of common units, please read "Income Tax Considerations" beginning on page 30 of the accompanying base prospectus.
+For a description of recent federal income tax developments, please read "Recent Tax Developments" beginning on page S-34.
 You should consult your own tax advisor about the federal, state and local tax consequences peculiar to your circumstances.

-We estimate that if you purchase a common unit in this offering and hold the unit through the record date for the distribution with respect to the final calendar quarter of 2003 (assuming quarterly distributions on the common units with respect to that period are equal to the current quarterly distribution rate of \$0.575 per common unit), you will be allocated an amount of federal taxable income for that period that is less than or equal to approximately 20% of the amount of cash distributed to you with respect to that period.
+We estimate that if you purchase a common unit in this offering and hold the unit through the record date for the distribution with respect to the final calendar quarter of 2004 (assuming quarterly distributions on the common units with respect to that period are equal to the current announced quarterly distribution rate of \$0.6125 per common unit), you will be allocated an amount of federal taxable income for that period that is less than or equal to approximately 20% of the amount of cash distributed to you with respect to that period.

 This estimate is based upon many assumptions regarding our business and operations, including assumptions as to tariffs, capital expenditures, cash flows and anticipated cash distributions.
-This estimate and the assumptions are subject to, among other things, numerous business, economic, regulatory and competitive uncertainties beyond our control and to certain tax reporting positions that we have adopted.
+This estimate and the underlying assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control and to tax reporting positions that we have adopted.
 The Internal Revenue Service could disagree with our tax reporting positions, including estimates of the relative fair market values of our assets and the validity of curative allocations.
 Accordingly, we cannot assure you that the estimate will be correct.
-The actual percentage of distributions that will constitute taxable income could be higher or lower, and any differences could be material.
+The actual percentage of distributions that will constitute taxable income could be higher or lower, and any differences could be material and could materially affect the value of the common units.

 Ownership of common units by tax-exempt entities, regulated investment companies and foreign investors raises issues unique to such persons.
-See "Income Tax Considerations -- Tax Exempt Organizations and Certain Other Investors" in the accompanying base prospectus.
+Please read "Income Tax Considerations -- Tax Exempt Organizations and Certain Other Investors" beginning on page 41 of the accompanying base prospectus.